Old Time Music

 Bowing is at the center of these lessons and at the center of Old Time Music.
 Bowing and rhythm are what sets Old Time Music apart from other styles of traditional music.
 I have had students who fiddled for 30 years but never consciously thought about bowing.
 And, of course, if you are new to Old Time fiddle than bowing is THE perfect place to start.
 It’s essential.

-You can purchase the videos as single lessons or in lesson packs of 5 videos each.
+You can purchase the videos in lesson packs of 5 videos each.
 However, for the best value, our All Access Pass gets you lifetime access to all current and future instructional fiddle lesson videos.

 Read more below, or check out our Free Sample Course which includes three instructional fiddle videos of different skill levels.

 Why Begin in Cross G tuning?

 Many people come to me with a background in classical or bluegrass music where they have played exclusively in what is known as Standard Tuning (GDae).
 Southern Appalachian fiddlers often played in alternate “open” tunings.
 I have consciously chosen to start my students in one of these alternate tunings, Cross G (GDgd), for the following reasons: